DONATE

 "Go, therefore, and make disciples of all nations teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age." --Matthew 28:19

 Mother Church directs the laity to “exercise the apostolate by their activity directed to the evangelization and sanctification of men and to the penetrating and perfecting of the temporal order through the spirit of the Gospel.
 In this way, their temporal activity openly bears witness to Christ and promotes the salvation of men” (Apostolicam Actuositatem 2).
-We do this through building a community that evangelizes and takes ownership of that responsibility communally and individually.
-The Church has one vision: to see missionary disciples made of both individuals and nations.

 “Many, many people hereabouts are not becoming Christians for one reason only: there is nobody to make them Christians”